The X Factor: Women In NE Politics

 Please try again later.

-Welcome to our screening of The X Factor: Women In New England Politics, followed by a panel discussion moderated by Rhode Island PBS Producer Dorothy Dickie with guests Representative Justine Caldwell-RI, Lt.
-Governor Molly Gray-VT and Senator Kesha Ram-VT.
+Welcome to our screening of The X Factor: Women In New England Politics, followed by a panel discussion moderated by Rhode Island PBS Producer Dorothy Dickie with guests Rhode Island State Representative Justine Caldwell, Vermont Lieutenant Governor Molly Gray, and Vermont State Senator Kesha Ram.

 This event is brought to you in part by the Center for Women & Enterprise.